rismm/tp/docs/DeveloperGuide.md

 2. The `getItems` method of the `Inventory` class is called to get an `ArrayList` of items in the inventory
 3. The `listIntro` method of the `Ui` class is called to print out the total number of items in the inventory
 4. Depending on the value of `sortBy`, either the `sortByQuantity`, `sortByPrice` or `sortByName` method of the `Item` class will be called.
-A comparator used to sort the `ArrayList` of items is returned.
+A comparator used to sort the `ArrayList` of items is returned
-5. The `sort` method of the `ArrayList` of items is called with a comparator as an input parameter.
+5. The `sort` method of the `ArrayList` of items is called with a comparator as an input parameter
+6. If `isReverse` is true, the `reverse` method of the `Collections` class is called to reverse the `ArrayList` of items
-6. For each item in the list, the `listItem` method of the `Ui` class is called to print each item to the output.
+7. For each item in the list, the `listItem` method of the `Ui` class is called to print each item to the output

 ## Product scope
 ### Target user profile